pomponchik/instld/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/instld.svg)](https://pypi.python.org/pypi/instld)
 [![PyPI version](https://badge.fury.io/py/instld.svg)](https://badge.fury.io/py/instld)

-Thanks to this package, it is very easy to manage the lifecycle of packages directly from the code.
-In runtime.
+Thanks to this package, it is very easy to manage the lifecycle of packages.

 - ⚡ You can use 2 different versions of the same library in the same program.
 - ⚡ You can use incompatible libraries in the same project, as well as libraries with incompatible/conflicting dependencies.